 "Bureau Scoring Service" means a mail-in service which provides scoring of our psychometric assessments;

 "Client" means any person or organisation purchasing Materials or the Registered User using Materials;

-"Digital Content" means any Materials or other goods which are supplied by The Myers-Briggs Company in electronic form and not in a tangible form, including computer-scored reports, computer software, and other electronic content: in relation to ebooks, please see our Terms of Business for e-Documents;
+"Digital Content" means any Materials or other goods which are supplied by The Myers-Briggs Company in electronic form and not in a tangible form, including computer-scored reports, computer software, and other electronic content: in relation to ebooks, please see our Terms of Business for e-Products;

 "Materials" means The Myers-Briggs Company’s assessment and training materials, including Restricted Materials, whether printed materials or recorded on any other medium (such as video, DVD, CD-ROM or other software program);

 "The Myers-Briggs Company" means The Myers-Briggs Company Limited together with its European branch offices (including The Myers-Briggs Company - France, The Myers-Briggs Company - Netherlands and The Myers-Briggs Company - Germany);

 "Registered User" means an individual who is registered with The Myers-Briggs Company as qualified to administer one or more of our psychometric assessments to respndents, to interpret reports compiled from respondent responses and to provide feedback to respondents (and who account has not been suspended);